-The quantitative data and qualitative data both demonstrate that students were not selecting or consuming the amount of milk recommended through the NSLP.
+The quantitative data and qualitative data both demonstrate that students may not be selecting or consuming the amount of milk recommended through the NSLP.
 This finding highlights that the NSLP policy may not be attaining its intended results.
 Policy makers and researchers should seek to better understand this phenomenon as it appears through both the qualitative and quantitative study that milk is being wasted or not selected close to 50% of the time a student selects a lunch.

 Lack of Lunch Selection Variety

 Students were vocal during their interviews about the perceived lack of variety in some cafeterias.
 A lack of variety or food selection was mentioned in 35% of all student interviews.
-The students’ perceived lack of variety/selection was mentioned in regard to changes that the students would make in their cafeteria.
+The students’ perceived lack of variety/selection was mentioned in regards to changes that the students would make in their own cafeterias.
 The lack of variety/selection was also mentioned when students were asked about drink selections.
-Finally, the perceived lack of variety was mentioned when students were specifically asked about the quantitative data points that surrounded vegetable consumption in the cafeteria.
+Finally, the perceived lack of variety was mentioned when students were specifically asked about the quantitative data points that surrounded fruit and vegetable consumption in the cafeteria.

-During the quantitative data collection, only 5% of lunches included any type of consumed vegetable.
-When students were asked specifically why these results may exist, they said that the lack of variety among the vegetables imped the selection and consumption patterns of students.
+During the quantitative data collection, only 8% of lunches included any type of consumed vegetable.
+When students were asked specifically why these results might exist, they said that the lack of variety among the vegetables imped the selection and consumption patterns of students.
 One student said that if they did not like carrots but carrots were all that they were offered, they would not eat a vegetable that day.
 Another student said that there was only two or three vegetables he observed being served at his school.
 That student stated, “There isn’t a big selection of vegetables.
 There is usually only two or three [vegetables] that they switch through everyday.”

 The selection issue was not just discussed by students as it related to the vegetables being served but also in reference to cafeteria selections as a whole.
-When asked if they were in charge of all things school lunch and cafeteria management, was there anything that they would change, one student said, “So, like, the unhealthy lunches—we kind of have pizza all the time at lunch.
+When asked if they, the student, were in charge of all things school lunch and cafeteria management, was there anything that they would change?
+One student said, “So, like, the unhealthy lunches—we kind of have pizza all the time at lunch.
 We don’t really have healthy lunches.
 We could have salads, and healthy sandwiches, and stuff like that, but we don’t.”
 Another student stated, “[I would offer] more items.
 It is just either pizza in one line, and another item in another line.
 They rarely switch it up.”
 Another student said, “We almost get pizza every day for lunch.
 If I was the person in charge, I would want my students to have different lunches every day.
 I would change that we eat the same thing almost every day.
 I would also want to change that we have milk all the time, and I would want to also offer students water.”
-Another student said they would offer “Probably more options, and better quality of food.
+Another student stated that they would offer “probably more options, and better quality of food.
 So, like, have stuff that is not soggy and sometimes that looks and tastes old, and it doesn’t really have any flavor either.”

 From the qualitative interviews with students, it appears as though students want a greater variety of foods to choose from in the cafeteria.
 It seems as though the lack of variety or the greater variety of foods offered to students serve as either a deterrent or catalyst for selection and consumption.
-It appears that students are aware of the perceived lack of variety in the cafeteria, and students seem to make their food selection decisions accordingly.
+It appears that students are also aware of the perceived lack of variety in the cafeteria, and students seem to make their food selection decisions accordingly.

 Perceived Barriers to Vegetable Consumption (Food Presentation)